Simon Lovell

 Simon Lovell (born 1957) is an English comedy magician, actor, and card sharp, who specialises in magic using playing cards.

 Career

 Lovell was a regular performer in Monday Night Magic, an off-Broadway show featuring magicians and related performers.
 He also appeared in the one-man off-Broadway show Strange and Unusual Hobbies, which combined humor with card and magic tricks, and ran for eight years at the SoHo Playhouse.

 He was a consultant con man for Matt Bomer in the show White Collar.

 In 1987, Lovell appeared performing a magic trick in series one of ChuckleVision.
 Other TV appearances include VH1 reality show Celebracadabra, on which he and other magicians trained celebrities to perform magic tricks.

+He appeared in the 1988 BBC Children in Need telethon.

 Lovell has written 16 books, including How to Cheat at Everything: A Con Man Reveals the Secrets of the Esoteric Trade of Cheating, Scams, and Hustles (first published as Billion Dollar Bunko).

+He appeared as the devil in the short film Redemption in 2013.